dkeske/CarPrice/README.md

 ## Implementation

-The whole project is writen in [python 2.7.10](https://www.python.org/downloads/release/python-2710/) and [Django 1.8](https://www.djangoproject.com/start/overview/).
+The whole project is written in [python 2.7.10](https://www.python.org/downloads/release/python-2710/) and [Django 1.8](https://www.djangoproject.com/start/overview/).

 ### Data gathering

 Data is gathered using the website, and the API.
 Data is scraped using python library [BeautifulSoup](https://pypi.python.org/pypi/beautifulsoup4), processed, and only the important properties are being saved.
-All the data curently used is scraped off the website, and API usage is still in development.
+All the data currently used is scraped off the website, and API usage is still in development.

 ### Dataset